gustavospigoloni/gustavospigoloni/README.md

 - 👋 Hi, I’m @gustavospigoloni, I'm 26 years old and I live in Goiania, Brazil;
-- 🌱 I started working with VBA at my job and that got me interested in programming so I’m currently learning JavaScript and thinking about changing my line of work;
+- 🌱 I started working with VBA at my job and that got me interested in programming so I’m currently learning JavaScript;
-- 💞️ I’m looking to collaborate remotely on any project so I can learn more and get better;
+- 💞️ I’m looking to collaborate on any project so I can learn more and get better;
 - 📫 You can reach me at gustavo_spi@live.com.

 <!---